joseph-flinn/site/frontend/posts/gen-ai-development-1.md

   includes Stripe integration for users to purchase products, and a public event calendar.
 TODO: further refinement of these through user stories is required.
 - A CMS is pretty important for any future updates to the mobile app and website.
 Strapi seems like a good headless swiss army knife.
-However, the Strip integration does not support Strapi v5.
-The seems like a good place to use Claude: dependency updates.
+However, the Stripe integration does not support Strapi v5.
+It seems like a good place to use Claude: dependency updates.
 - With the update of Strapi to v5 and strapi/design-system at the pre-release 2.0, Claude is getting confused when searching GitHub for code usage examples since the latest release is 1.19.
 I think